ivoalbrecht/data-content/README.md

 The repository is split into the following folders:

 - **Resources:** Informative content - ordered by topic
-- **Reviews:** Opininiated conent - ordered by the time of consuming the content
+- **Reviews:** Opiniated conent - ordered by the time of consuming the content